aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/4000-create-construct-lib-construct-code.md

 ### Setup Projen project

-Create a directory named `constructs/` as a sibling (on the same level) of the `pipeline/` directory.
+From the `construct-lib-repo` directory, Create a directory named `constructs/`.
+It should be a sibling (on the same level) of the `pipeline/` directory.

 {{<highlight bash>}}
 mkdir constructs